 FISCAL IMPACT: The figures provided in Attachment I cover the costs of administering the STAAR and TELPAS assessments.
 There are no additional fiscal implications.

 DATA AND REPORTING IMPACT: Private schools choosing to administer the statewide tests must agree to follow standard procedures for test administration, maintain security and confidentiality, and report to the commissioner their test results and other information outlined in TEC, §39.053(c) and §39.301(c).

 MOTION TO BE CONSIDERED: The State Board of Education:

-Approve the recommended per-student costs for administering the state assessments to private school students in 2020–2021 as listed in the attachment.
+Approve the recommended per-student costs for administering the state assessments to private school students in the 2021–2022 school year as listed in Attachment I.

 Staff Members Responsible:

 Julie Cole, Director of Policy and Publications, Student Assessment